 Monica McWilliams is an academic and former politician.
 She is a graduate of Queen's University Belfast and the University of Michigan, and was Professor of Women's Studies and Social Policy at Ulster University where she holds the position of Emeritus Professor.
 She co-founded the Northern Ireland Women's Coalition and led its negotiating team in the multi-party talks leading up to the Good Friday Agreement.
 She was elected to the legislative Assembly in Northern Ireland from 1998 - 2003.
-She was Chief Commissioner of the Northern Ireland Human Rights Commission from 2005 - 2011 and a former Chairperson of Interpeace.
+She was Chief Commissioner of the Northern Ireland Human Rights Commission from 2005 - 2011 and is a former Chairperson of Interpeace.
 Monica was one of three persons tasked by the First and Deputy First Ministers in December 2015 to make recommendations for a strategy to disband paramilitary groups and was subsequently nominated to the Commission by the Executive to report on progress towards that goal.
-She recently published a book entitled Stand Up, Speak Out: My Life Working for Women's Rights, Peace and Equality in Northern Ireland and Beyond.
+Monica works with a number of charities: she is a Trustee for the David Ervine Foundation (for disadvantaged children) and the John and Pat Hume Foundation (to support and inspire leadership for peaceful change), and is patron of WAVE Trauma Centre (for people affected by the Troubles/conflict).
+Monica sits on the Governance Board of Operation Kenova.
+She published a book entitled Stand Up, Speak Out: My Life Working for Women's Rights, Peace and Equality in Northern Ireland and Beyond, and she contributes to capacity building work with women in a range of countries.
+She continues to engage in events, and working groups, at home and abroad on matters relating to equality and rights, legacy, the future of Northern Ireland and to support peace and reconciliation.
+Monica was nominated to the Commission by the Executive.